curv3d/curv/docs/language/Statements.rst

 Recursively scoped local variables: ``let definitions in statement`` Define local variables over the statement, using recursive scoping.
   The order of definitions doesn't matter.
 See: `Blocks`_.

-Recursively scoped local variables: ``statement where definitions`` An alternate syntax for defining local variables.
-See: `Blocks`_.

 .. _`Boolean Values`: Boolean_Values.rst
 .. _`Lists`: Lists.rst